department-of-veterans-affairs/va.gov-vfs-teams/Request-Reviews/request-design-qa.md

 ### General

-* **All teams working on the Veteran Tools Platform are required to follow the guidelines and patterns in the [Veteran Tools Platform Design System](https://department-of-veterans-affairs.github.io/design-system/).**
+* **All teams working on the Veteran-facing Services Platform are required to follow the guidelines and patterns in the [Veteran-facing Services Platform Design System](https://department-of-veterans-affairs.github.io/design-system/).**
 * **External Contractor teams should schedule the Design QA when the complete and final build is on staging.**
   * The Design QA should happen when the team is confident no further changes will happen before launch.